umbraco/UmbracoDocs/Getting-Started/Backoffice/Sections/index.md

 ---

 # Sections
-A section in Umbraco is where you do specific tasks related to that section.
+A section in Umbraco is where you perform specific tasks related to a particular area of Umbraco.
 For example Content, Settings and Users are all sections.
-You can navigate between the different sections by clicking the corresponding icon in the section menu which is at the top of the Backoffice.
+You can navigate between the different sections by clicking the corresponding icon in the section menu which is positioned at the top of the Backoffice.

 ![Sections](images/highlight-sections.png "The Section menu is the horizontal menu located in the top of the Backoffice.")
 *The __Section menu__ is the horizontal menu located at the top in the Backoffice.*